 It Takes a Village

 Listen to volunteer Sunday morning preschool teacher Nancy Schulz as she describes the funny and enriching moments of her first year leading preschoolers at UCM.
 Then, please take a moment to email our Dir. of Lifespan Spiritual Exploration (LSE), Liza Earle-Centers, and let her know of your interests and skill set so we can find the right match for you helping out with LSE.
 It takes a village to offer rich programming for kids, youth, and adult religious education!
 (Nancy shared this story as part of the local Extempo storytelling competition in April 2017.
 She tied for second place!)
 Enjoy!

 Most Unitarian Universalist congregations have child dedication ceremonies for infants and children.
 This special ritual is a blessing for the new life within our community, an expression of the hopes of the parents, and a promise by the congregation to support and nurture the child in its spiritual life.
-Please contact Rev. Joan or Liza Earle-Centers if you’d like more information and/or you’d like your child to be a part of such a dedication ceremony.
+Please contact Rev. Joan or Rowan Van Ness if you’d like more information and/or if you’d like your child to be a part of such a dedication ceremony.
 We often try to offer one each fall and another in the spring.
 Keep your eye out for announcements in the e-newsletter as well.